hannesdonel/MMM/Readme.md

 # MORE MOVIE METADATA - backend

 This is MORE MOVIE METADATA backend.
-This <b>RESTful API</b> provides all necessary endpoints to access the movie, genre, director and user collections stored within a <b>MongoDB</b> database.
+This <b>RESTful API</b> provides all necessary endpoints to access the movie, genre, director and user collections stored within a <b>MongoDB</b> database which I also crafted by myself.

+### Security:
 It's fully protected through an authorization and authentication process, you can sign up for your own user account to retrieve full access and save favorite movies.
 Furthermore it meets a high level data security regulation including data validation.

+### Endpoints:
 Endpoints can be accessed via standard http methods like GET, POST, PUT and DELETE.
 You'll find the detailed documentation of those endpoints here: https://more-movie-metadata.herokuapp.com/documentation

+### Client:
 I also coded an user client that uses this backend:
 - with REACT: https://github.com/hannesdonel/MMM-client
 - with Angular: https://github.com/hannesdonel/MMM-client-Angular